 But that doesn’t mean you should avoid wearing Capri pants as they can be very comfortable and match countless looks.

 Celebrities from the past like Brigitte Bardot, Grace Kelly and Marilyn Monroe, including style icons like Jackie Kennedy, regardless of their age and body type showed us a universal style secret: it’s all about proportions.

 Wearing Capri Pants According To Your Body Type

 As a rule of thumb, a woman’s style is not determined by the size of her clothes but by how well she knows her style, her body, and the situation at hand.

-If you are petite, the best style trick for you would be sticking to plain, straight-leg versions, free of cuffs, bulky pockets, and other bells and whistles.
-Better if paired with wedges or slingback heels, a blouse that falls below the waist and a long necklace to emphasize the vertical line, et voilà you’ll look effortlessly chic.
+The best style trick for a petite lady would be sticking to straight-leg versions, free of cuffs, bulky pockets, and other bells and whistles.
+Make sure to pair your Capri pants with wedges or slingback heels, a blouse that falls below the waist and a long necklace to emphasize the vertical line, et voilà you’ll look effortlessly chic.

-The best Capri pants for curvy women with generous hips, instead, are the ones slightly arched at the waist, wide at the hips, which fall straight on the leg, without applied pockets or fringes would be the best option for you.
+On the other hand, if you are curvy with generous hips chances are capri pants slightly arched at the waist, and wide at the hips, which fall straight on the leg, without applied pockets or fringes would be the best option for you.

-Above all, no matter what your body type, “the cut of your capris should enhance the balance of your figure“, says style experts at Land’s End.
+Above all, no matter what your body type, “the cut of your capris should enhance the balance of your figure“, recommends style experts at Land’s End.
 “For example, if you have the muscular shoulders of a swimmer, you might like the look of a wide-leg Capri that equalizes the volume at both ends of your body and avoids the ice cream cone effect“.